Final Project

 Feedback

-• We working through proposal feedback.
+• We're working through proposal and draft feedback.

 • If your draft is good, minimal feedback.